This post has two parts:

 Priorities and Preferences

-• I wanted to work with a team that had members with previous ML/LLM research experience, as I value collaboration, brainstorming, and discussing ideas with colleagues.
-My preference was for a research-oriented environment where I could engage with others on complex problems, rather than working in isolation.
+- I sought a team with strong ML/LLM research experience, as I thrive on collaboration, brainstorming, and intellectual discussions with colleagues.
+I prefer working in a research-oriented environment where I can tackle complex problems alongside others, rather than working in isolation.

-• I wanted to work on projects that align with the team's main goals and have a timeline of >3-6 months before being pushed into production.
+- I wanted to work on projects that align with the team's main goals and have timelines longer than 3-6 months before production deployment.
 While shorter timelines can be exciting and fast-paced, they often limit the opportunity for robust experimentation, which is something I deeply value.

 Applying for Jobs